 This could be temporary, lasting for a few hours, or your data could become entirely out of sync.

-To tackle this challenge, database admins should ensure that data is updated consistently.
+To tackle this challenge, database admins should consistently ensure that data is updated.
 The data replication process should be carefully planned, implemented, appraised, and polished as needed to improve the process.

 Benefits of Data Replication